aikemist/openai_key_checker/readme.md

 ### Configuration

-Create a `.env` file in the project root directory and add your OpenAI API Key:
+Create a `.env` file in the project root directory and add your OpenAI API Key (only needed by batch mode):

 ```env
 OPENAI_API_KEY=your_openai_api_key